*Please note: Presenters are subject to change.

 Nicole Stevenson is an illustrator and artist at Nicole Stevenson Studio, writer, teacher and creative business consultant as well as the co-founder of Dear Handmade Life, Patchwork Show and Craftcation Conference.
 Her path includes time as a street artist on the Venice Beach boardwalk, costume designer, DIY workshop instructor, co-founder of a non-profit that produced art shows benefiting charities, owner and designer of Random Nicole (an art-inspired clothing line carried at over 250 locations) and owner of craft workshop studio and retail store: The Craft Kitchen.
 She has a BA and MA in creative writing and is currently working on a nonfiction book about her adventures in creativity and entrepreneurship.
 When she’s not working, you may find her breaking up scuffles between her dog and chickens, couch crafting while watching a film she’s seen too many times to count, playing guitar with her husband, sitting in her backyard with good friends and a margarita while playing Cards Against Humanity or squeezing in time for a quick trip to a lovely place where people are scarce and trees are not.

 Paige Kent has been involved with hand crafts for as long as she can remember.
 When she was 12 years old she discovered the wonders of yarn, through crochet, and she has never wanted to put the hook down.
-As she grew older, she continued to crochet and experiment with many fiber arts, including weaving and embroidery.
-Though she no longer promotes her small business, she is incredibly passionate about practicing as well as teaching her favorite crafts as frequently as possible.
+As she grew older, Paige continued to crochet and experiment with many yarn-based crafts including weaving, knitting, and latch hooking.
+She started Woven By Paige in 2015, but soon after decided that she no longer enjoyed making as a business and now she practices for the love of it and teaches her favorite crafts as often as possible.

 Rosalie Gale makes Shower Art (waterproof art you can hang in your shower) & other curiosities under the name Ugly Baby.
 She owns two retail shops – Ugly Baby in the historic Pike Place Market and Monster: Art, Clothing & Gifts in Seattle’s Ballard neighborhood.
 Both stores sell the work of independent artists – Ugly Baby has a special focus on D.I.Y. craft kits & enamel pins (aside from the full Ugly Baby line) and Monster features the work of over 60 different Pacific Northwest artists.
 Rosalie is currently obsessed with German board games, pattern design, reverse applique and free-motion embroidery.